Phloemus/ABRomics-KG/README.md

 Over the long run, we plan to integrate this knowledge graph to the [ABRomics](https://abromics.fr) plateform.

+## Online demo

+Find the online demo of the ABRomics-kg and experiment the request detailed in the paper directly : [https://10-54-1-56.gcp.glicid.fr/](https://10-54-1-56.gcp.glicid.fr/)
+Other queries may be added in this demo to illustrate the use of the knowledge graph for different usecases.

 ## Content

 In this repo, you will find [rdf data](https://github.com/Phloemus/ABRomics-KG/tree/main/rdf) and [queries](https://github.com/Phloemus/ABRomics-KG/tree/main/queries) used for the article named *"A multi-modal and temporal antibiotic resistance knowledge graph"* submitted to the **SWAT4HCLS** conference (2025 edition).